 Damaging Feedback: Many artists can reflect on a previous moment of unsophisticated feedback or damaging critique.
 I’ve had the professor who lined up the art from good to bad, guess what end of the spectrum my work landed?

-It is critical that you be mindful how your words can be helpful or hurtful.
-While you can’t control if well meaning feedback will be taken the wrong way, do your homework and getting to know the artist or their background as noted above can determine how to best deliver your words.
+It is critical that you be mindful of how your words can be helpful or hurtful.
+While you can’t control if well-meaning feedback will be taken the wrong way, do your homework, and getting to know the artist or their background as noted above can determine how to best deliver your words.